University of Minnesota Appendix

 Multiple Year Contract (J)

-Multiple year appointments, while not used often, may be particularly useful to enhance recruitment or retention and for certain positions where there is a need for a high degree of stability.
-It is recommended that units develop internal guidelines that assist in determining when such appointments are appropriate.
+• Often used for recruitment/retention purposes or for positions with high degree of stability.
+It is recommended that units develop internal guidelines that assist in determining when such appointments are appropriate and for what length of time.

-2. Probationary Period: An initial multiple year appointment given to a new hire may set forth a probationary period of up to one-fourth of the initial appointment period.
-For example, if an employee is given an initial multiple year (J) appointment of two years, the probationary period could be up to six months.
-During this period the employee's performance is evaluated to determine whether the individual is demonstrating the capacity for continued performance at the level needed to meet the department's or unit's standards for that position.
-At any time during this probationary period the employee may be terminated without the right to grieve the termination.
+• Probationary Period: An initial multiple year appointment given to a new hire may provide a probationary period of up to one-fourth (¼) of the initial appointment period.
+For example, if an employee is given an initial multiple year (J) appointment of two years, the probationary period could be up to six (6) months.
+At any time during this period the employee may be terminated without the right to grieve the termination.
 If such an evaluation period is used, the letter of appointment must state these terms.
 When a probationary period is used for a multiple year appointment, a review prior to the end of the defined period is required.
 This review can occur at any time throughout the probationary period with an option to terminate the employee.
 There is not a required length of termination notice for a person serving in a probationary period, but reasonableness should guide.
 If the employee is not terminated as a result of the probationary period review, the employee then is governed under Administrative Policy: Nonrenewal of Appointment for Academic Professional and Administrative Employees and is entitled to a required notice period if the position is subsequently nonrenewed, provided eligibility requirements are met.
-If no review is held and no communication given, the employee is then governed under the Administrative Policy: Nonrenewal of Appointment for Academic Professional and Administrative Employees at the end of the specified probationary period.
+If no review is held and no communication given, the employee is then under Administrative Policy: Nonrenewal of Appointment for Academic Professional and Administrative Employees at the end of the probationary period.

-1. Definition: Probationary (H) appointments may be used for staff in selected academic professional classifications and are those that lead to a review and decision concerning the granting of a continuous appointment.
+Probationary (H) appointments may be used for staff in selected academic professional classifications and are those that lead to a review and decision concerning the granting of a continuous appointment.
 Continuous appointment cannot be achieved without appropriate review, approval, and action by the Board.
 Such action becomes effective in the year following the decision year.
 The proportion of time and duration of a probationary (H) contract provided for in the initial appointment may not be changed without the mutual consent of the employee and the responsible administrator.
-Refer to Appendix: Administrative Guidelines, Criteria, and Procedures for Review of Probationary (H) Academic Professionals Considered for Continuous (G) Appointment.
-Refer to Appendix: Information for the Probationary (H) Academic Professional Candidate Being Reviewed for Continuous (G) Appointment, for dossier guidelines and general information.

-a.
-Definition: Continuous (G) appointments are granted for an indefinite term to academic professional staff that are on probationary (H) appointments by the executive vice president and provost with approval by the Board.
-The definition of continuous appointment parallels that of indefinite tenure for faculty found in Board of Regents Policy: Faculty Tenure (PDF).
-Continuous appointments require a minimum employment of two-thirds time for an appointment term of nine months or longer.
-Academic professional employees on annual renewable contract (K), multiple year contract (J), or non-credit teaching/other professional work (Z) appointments are not eligible to be considered for a continuous academic professional (G) appointment. b.
-Continuous appointment for new hires: Continuous appointments may be made at the time of hire with appropriate review and approvals.
-In order for a new position to carry with it a continuous appointment, a national search is required.
-The position announcement must indicate that the initial appointment will be a continuous one.
-The applicant is to be provided information on the review and approval process under which the candidate will be granted a continuous appointment.
-Refer to the Administrative Policy: Hiring Faculty and Staff for specific policy and procedural information.
+Continuous (G) appointments are granted for an indefinite term to academic professional staff that are on probationary (H) appointments by the executive vice president and provost with approval by the Board.
+The definition of continuous appointment parallels that of indefinite tenure for faculty found in Board of Regents Policy: Faculty Tenure.
+Continuous appointments require a minimum employment of two-thirds (⅔) time for an appointment term of nine (9) months or longer.
+Academic professional employees on annual renewable contract (K), multiple year contract (J), or non-credit teaching/other professional work (Z) appointments are not eligible to be considered for a continuous academic professional (G) appointment.

 Professorial Rank